sgoodwin/MobiledocKit/Readme.md

 You can read about the format [on the mobiledoc website](https://github.com/bustle/mobiledoc-kit/blob/master/MOBILEDOC.md)

 Some details of the format are not currently supported, such as `atoms`.
 PR's or at least failing tests are welcome to improve the project.
+Test coverage now is just over 95%.
+Please don't lower that.